natcap/invest.users-guide/source/habitat_risk_assessment.rst

 1. Click the plus symbol |toolbox| next to the InVEST toolbox.

-2. Expand the Marine toolset and click on the HRA script |hra| to open the model.
+2. Expand the Marine toolset and click on the Habitat Risk Assessment script to open the model.

    .. figure:: habitat_risk_assessment_images/image029_350.png